RodneyOlsen.net Rotating Header Image

 The 2009 event is to be held in Melbourne and is expected to attract eight to ten thousand guests from eighty countries as well as more than five thousand Australians, providing opportunity for ordinary people of faith – Christians, Jews and Muslims, Hindus and Buddhists – to share their faith with each other and learn more about what each other believe.

 Rowland has years of experience in talking through the tough questions with a range of people on their own spiritual search.
-He has some brilliant things to say and I heartily recommend that you listen to our interview by clicking here.
+He has some brilliant things to say and I heartily recommend that you listen to our interview by clicking the audio player below.